payalKasat/SNF_project/README.md

 # SNF_project
 non profit organisation
 Help people and villages for there daily bases problems.
-Like clean water, education, envormrnt or orphanage homes.
+Like clean water, education, envorment or orphanage homes.